-Ideal for couples, Strutt Cottage is in the heart of the UNESCO Derwent Valley Mills World Hertitage Site.
+With great prices for 2015 Strutt Cottage is ideal for couples and is in the heart of the UNESCO Derwent Valley Mills World Hertitage Site in glorious Derbyshire.
 A former mill workers and nailers cottage it was built by the Strutt's of Belper in the early 1800s.
 Full of real period character and charm, Strutt Cottage contains a range of modern appliances that every 21st century guest wants.

 Enjoy the stunning local scenery, visitor attractions, excellent eateries and pubs and the endless things to do and places to go.
 The excellent range of local resturants and pubs will provide a limitless choice of great food and at the unique Ritz Cinema you can enjoy a glass of wine or a coffee whilst relaxing on a sofa to enjoy a great range of movies!
 Be warned: book the Ritz in advance!